jjdavis/wordfreq/README.md

 By the way the `2>/dev/null` redirection above is to avoid an ugly error message from Docker about a broken pipe.

-# Improvements
+## Improvements

 The testing points out that a naive definition of a word leads to curious results, so a simple improvement would be to filter out nonprintable character before running `awk`.

-The current script also considers lowercase 'a' and uppercase 'A' two distinct words.
-Since there are arguments both for preserving case and folding case, the script probably should take an option to let users decide which they prefer.
+The current application also considers lowercase 'a' and uppercase 'A' two distinct words.
+Since there are arguments both for preserving case and folding case, the app probably should take an option to let users decide which they prefer.

-The current script also considers, say, 'said' and 'said.' distinct words.
-The script probably should remove punctuation, though again that could be an option the user could specify.
+The application also considers, say, 'said' and 'said.' distinct words.
+The app probably should remove punctuation, though that could also be an option the user could specify.

-The best approach might be to allow users to specify their own definition of a "word", though how to do that without users becoming experts in the Dark Art of regular expressions could be challenging.
+Ideally the application would let users specify their own definition of a word, though how to do that without requiring users to be experts in the Dark Art of regular expressions could be challenging.